sajari/sdk-react-guide/README.md

 ### Create the custom result component

 First, create a new directory for your custom component under the `src` directory.
-Call it the directory `components`.
+For this tutorial we will call the directory `components`.

-Create a new file in the `components` directory called `custom-results.js`.
-Add the following code:
+Create a new file in the `components` directory called `custom-results.js` and add the following code:

 ```javascript
 /*  custom-results.js */